swift-project/docs/docs/troubleshooting/aircraft_not_rendered.md

 - Have you models in your (model) set for which no liveries/installed models exist?
     -   See [model set validation](./../documentation/flying/model_set_validation.md).

-## XPlane specific
+## X-Plane specific

 - Make sure **NO OTHER pilot client plugin is present**
-- XPlane models in model set, but not rendered.
-Solution: **CSL files need to be inside the XPlane folder.**
+- X-Plane models in model set, but not rendered.
+Solution: **CSL files need to be inside the X-Plane folder.**
   Example of a working folder structure:

     ![](./../img/cslfiles.jpg){: style="width:70%"}